Back

 And as usual, here's the direct link, in case the embed doesn't work: https://www.youtube.com/watch?v=fbU0W_7-CsQ

 I hope you find this new Dodge and Burn technique as useful as I do.
-I know that there are also other ways to apply this effect.
-But again, they seem to fall short of flexibility.
+I know that there are other ways to apply this effect.
+But again, they seem to lack the flexibility I need.

 And I don't think this will be my last try to perfect the technique to Dodge and Burn in Photoshop.
 But it seems it might stay with me for a while, at least.

-Let me know if you plan to use this technique and if it helps you!
+Let me know if you use any technique and if it helps you!

 Help Support this Blog